Stochastic leverage effect in high-frequency data: a Fourier based analysis: Estimation of the stochastic leverage effect in the presence of microstructure noise

 For the FEV $\tilde\sigma_{n,M}^2$ the cutting frequency is determined by minimizing the MSE estimate determined in \cite[Theorem 3]{MS08} on each day.
 Finally, for the FEVV $\tilde \gamma_{n,M,N}^2$ the frequencies $M$ and $N$ can be chosen in the range defined in \cite[Remark 4.3]{CMS15}.

-In this section, we use simulated data and perform an estimation with real data in Section \ref{sec7}.
+In this section, we use simulated data while performing an estimation with real data in Section \ref{sec7}.
 We again simulate second-by-second return and variance paths over a daily trading period of $T=6$ hours from the GH model (\ref{GHmodel}) and choose the parameter values and the noise-to-signal ratio as in Section \ref{sec5.1}.
-The values of the cutting frequencies selected for the simulation are listed in Table \ref{cut-off}, together with the MSE achieved by each estimator appearing in (\ref{R_T})-(\ref{R_T*}) and the average value over $100$ days of the corresponding true (following the GH model) integrated leverage, integrated volatility and integrated volatility of volatility.
+In Table \ref{cut-off}, we list the value of the cutting frequency parameters selected for the simulation, together with the MSE achieved by each estimator appearing in (\ref{R_T})-(\ref{R_T*}) and the average value over $100$ days of the corresponding true (following the GH model) integrated leverage, integrated volatility and integrated volatility of volatility.